Tyler O'Neill Preview, Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Pirates pitching staff ranks 14th in the league.
+- The Pirates have a 4.54 team ERA that ranks 21st across all MLB pitching staffs.

-- The Pirates have the 21st-ranked team ERA among all MLB pitching staffs (4.55).
+- Pirates pitchers combine to surrender 140 home runs (1.1 per game), the eighth-fewest in the league.

-- The Pirates give up the ninth-fewest home runs in baseball (139 total, 1.1 per game).
+- Ortiz gets the call to start for the Pirates, his first of the season.

 © 2023 Data Skrive.
 All rights reserved.